 A signal of change for the motoring sector

-Populus’ research shows that fuel prices are up, petrol consumption is down and an interest in low emission cars is on the rise.
+Populus’s research shows that fuel prices are up, petrol consumption is down and an interest in low emission cars is on the rise.
 It reveals that among respondents who drive, around a quarter (24%) have made a conscious decision to travel by car less due to the higher cost of petrol and diesel.

 Drivers are looking closer at the alternatives